 - Communicate binary compatibility breakages clearly through versioning

 MiMa - Checking binary compatibility against previous library versions

 The Migration Manager for Scala (MiMa) is a tool for diagnosing binary incompatibilities between different library versions.

 It works by comparing the class files of two provided JARs and report any binary incompatibilities found.
 Both backwards and forwards binary incompatibility can be detected by swapping input order of the JARs.

-By incorporating MiMa SBT plugin into your SBT build, you can easily check whether you have accidentally introduced binary incompatible changes.
-Detailed instruction on how to use the SBT plugin can be found in the link.
+By incorporating MiMa’s sbt plugin into your sbt build, you can easily check whether you have accidentally introduced binary incompatible changes.
+Detailed instruction on how to use the sbt plugin can be found in the link.

 We strongly encourage every library author to incorporate MiMa into their continuous integration and release workflow.